Keto pesto chicken casserole with feta cheese and olives

 - Preheat the oven to 400°F (200°C).

 - Cut the chicken into bite-sized pieces.
 Season with salt and pepper.

-- Add butter or oil to a large skillet and fry the chicken pieces in batches on medium-high heat until golden brown.
+- Add butter or oil to a large skillet and fry the chicken pieces in batches over medium-high heat until golden brown.

-- Using store-bought low-carb red or green pesto, or making your own, mix pesto and heavy cream in a bowl.
+- Combine pesto and heavy cream in a bowl.

 - Place the fried chicken pieces in a baking dish together with olives, feta cheese and garlic.
 Add the pesto/cream mixture.

 - Bake in oven for 20-30 minutes, until the dish turns bubbly and light brown around the edges.

 A number of low carb, store-bought varieties of pesto are available in most grocery stores.

 Red pesto is typically made with basil leaves, tomatoes or sun-dried tomatoes, Parmesan cheese, olive oil, pine nuts, and garlic.
 Green pesto is typically made with basil leaves, Parmesan cheese, olive oil, pine nuts, and garlic.
 Look for ones with real olive oil, not soybean oil or canola oil, no sugar, and less than 5 net carbs per serving.